Syncdelic/nxp_simtemp/docs/DESIGN.md

 1. Maintain the DT overlay (`kernel/dts/nxp-simtemp-overlay.dts`) on the Orange Pi Zero3 so the driver probes without `force_create_dev=1`, capturing results in TESTPLAN when rerun.
 2. Explore high-rate sampling by swapping the legacy timer for `hrtimer`/high-resolution work, revisiting locking and buffer sizing for ≥1 kHz scenarios.
-3. Package the module with DKMS to survive kernel upgrades, and wire the CLI/demo into CI once overlay support lands.
-4. Finalise submission collateral: README links (repo/video), design narrative updates (locking, scaling), and git-send-email patch workflow.
+3. Finalise submission collateral: README links (repo/video), design narrative updates (locking, scaling), and git-send-email patch workflow.